Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Data Retention: Penalties for retaining customer data longer than necessary for business purposes or legal requirements.

-As outlined in our Data Protection Officer guide, organizations required to appoint DPOs face additional enforcement risks if they fail to meet appointment obligations or provide adequate DPO support.
+As outlined in our Data Protection Officer guide , organizations required to appoint DPOs face additional enforcement risks if they fail to meet appointment obligations or provide adequate DPO support.

 Geographic Enforcement Variations

 GDPR enforcement varies significantly across EU member states, with different supervisory authorities showing varying approaches to investigation, penalty calculation, and compliance assistance.
+The EU GDPR (General Data Protection Regulation) is enforced by national data protection authorities across the European Union, and organizations must comply with data protection laws in each jurisdiction, even when only starting with the basics of GDPR for beginners.

 Leading Enforcement Jurisdictions